-I'm going to throw it all out because I'm so over being a nerd and I've since blossomed into a sophisticated and carefree artiste who doesn't even read the pigment label anymore.
+I'm going to throw it all out because I'm so over being a nerd and I've since blossomed into a sophisticated and carefree artiste who doesn't even read the pigment label anymore (okay, I do).
 But before I do, take a look at these whites:

 |This advanced yellowing of something that should be white reminds me of something, but I can't quite put my dental plaque on it.|